 American elm (Ulmus americana)

-red (slippery) elm (Ulmus rubra)
+slippery (red) elm (Ulmus rubra)

 Ulmaceae, the elm family

 How to recognize elms.
 Elms have leaves that are alternately arranged, simple in complexity, and are doubly serrate, meaning that the leaf margins have both small teeth and large teeth.
-(The teeth have teeth, basically.)
+(The teeth have teeth, basically).

 American elm leaves are simple, ovate, and twice-serrate.

-Red elm leaves are generally larger than those of American elm, and very rough above.
+Slippery elm leaves are generally larger than those of American elm, and very rough above.

-Red elm leaves are large and rough-surfaced.
+Slippery elm leaves are large and rough-surfaced.

 The shape of open-grown elms is distinctive.
 It has been described as “a wine glass, a feather duster, or a colonial lady upside-down.”
 This is an American elm.